randyp/test-based-pairing/README.md

-A simulated annealing pairing algorithm I wrote for a friend a couple years ago.
-I believe he was using it in a project for KUFC.
+A simulated annealing pairing algorithm I wrote for a friend a couple years ago for their masters in education technology.
 Their goal was to create a web application to create study pairs within a class.
 I've kep most of the original algorithm code, the rest has been deleted.

 #### Algorithm Premises
 1. Pair concept experts with concept beginners, so one can teach the other.